 Kapha type vitiligo Involves Medhodhatu (Adipose tissue).
 People suffering from Kapha type vitiligo experience large multiple itchy white patches on skin.
 People with this type of vitiligo usually have a tendency to eat more heavily, have a craving for sweet food and usually feel depressed and may also feel lethargic.

-According to Ayurveda, the main causative factors of vitiligo are irregular diet, inappropriate food (virudhahara) with respect to the patients constitution (body type or dosha type) and incompatible food combination, lifestyle habits and even a genetic predisposition.
+According to Ayurveda, the main causative factors are irregular diet, inappropriate food (virudhahara) with respect to the patients constitution (body type or dosha type) and incompatible food combination, lifestyle habits and even a genetic predisposition.

 All these can derange the digestive and absorptive functions of human body.
 These can cause blood to becomes impure which can alter the immune functions of the body and can finally lead to an autoimmune disease.

 Exposure to chemicals such as acids and bleaching agents, excessive use of cosmetics, prolonged use of hard water, injury, burn, cosmetic surgery, chronic stress, emotional trauma, poor hygiene, history of typhoid, impaired hepatic function, use of some types of plastic and rubber have also been mentioned in studies as vitiligo causes.
-But do not worry, our Melbourne specialists can help you with all your treatments.

 Vitiligo treatment in Ayurveda